Watercooler Pick

 20th Century Studios

-Set against the shadowed canals and labyrinthine streets of Venice, A Haunting in Venice is more eerie and visually immersive than its predecessors, Death on the Nile and Murder on the Orient Express, with a ghost story weaved in with a murder mystery that kept me guessing until the end.
+If you hit an impasse when deciding which movie to stream with the whole family (tweens on up), look for this playful and transporting Kenneth Branagh film now on Disney+.
+It’s set against the shadowed canals and labyrinthine streets of Venice, and the film is more eerie and visually immersive than its predecessors, Death on the Nile and Murder on the Orient Express, with a ghost story weaved in with a murder mystery that kept me guessing until the end.

 The film’s foreboding tone and spectral world, established from the opening shots, feel tangible, as Branagh skillfully weaves the Venetian Gothic architecture and winding waterways into the narrative — accentuating the characters’ sense of entrapment and isolation, especially within the decaying mansion where they have gathered.